ToBeHH/about.me/aboutme.md

 Giving feedback to you is one of my key things to do.
 You only can grow, if I give you feedback.
 If the feedback is supposed to be constructive, I try to frame the feedback.
 However since we humans tend to see more criticism than positive things, you occasionally might feel bad when getting that kind of constructive feedback.
 First I encourage you to talk with me about that feeling.
 Second let me assure you, that I don't want to bring you down.
 We all make mistakes (me included) and my only intention is to give you guidance to learn from that mistake.
 I do see the good in you and while we are not all good or all bad (although we want to be and movies try to make us believe that) I still believe in your values, even if it does not feel for you like that in that very moment.

 As said, feedback has two directions and I am happy to receive feedback.
-I realize, that feedback is not always positive and I will frame that accordingly for myself.
+I realize that feedback is not always positive and I will frame that accordingly for myself.
 I strongly encourage you to give feedback to me.
 If I get too little feedback, I might even ask for it.
 Remember, I can only change my behavior if I receive feedback.
 If you are not happy with something I do, I won't change it unless I get some feedback.
 However, please try to give me feedback in a humble way - I will try to do the same.

 Remember, that feedback does not need to be criticism.
 I would love to hear, what you want me to keep doing.
 Or what I already do, but could still improve.
 Even if you think it might not be the case, I do want to hear it.
 And if you think I don't want to hear it, I'd love to hear why you feel that way.